 What is Limble?

-Limble offers a comprehensive CMMS (Computerized Maintenance Management System) designed to help companies organize, automate, and simplify their maintenance operations.
-Based in Mayflower Way, Utah, the company's software solution addresses the critical need for efficient asset management and preventative maintenance, enabling businesses to reduce downtime, optimize resource allocation, and improve overall operational efficiency.
-The platform aims to digitize and streamline maintenance workflows, providing a centralized system for managing work orders, assets, and maintenance schedules.
+Limble provides a comprehensive CMMS (Computerized Maintenance Management System) Maintenance Software designed to help companies streamline, automate, and simplify their maintenance operations.
+Based in Mayflower Way, Utah, the company focuses on delivering an intuitive platform that enhances efficiency and organization for businesses managing complex maintenance workflows.
+The software aims to reduce downtime, optimize resource allocation, and improve overall operational performance for its clients.

 How much funding has Limble raised?